How to automate your tests

 or radiobuttons

-so make sure the locator in the Object field results in any of those elements.
+so make sure the locator in the Location strategy field results in any of those elements.

 If the located object isn’t any of the required object types, JOSF will raise an error telling so.